 -

-Pros: quality, easy to clean, versatility
+Pros: non-stick, easy to clean, durable

 Stainless Steel Frying Pan